Why Study Law?

 The course is suitable for students who are interested in English Law.
 A range of speakers have contributed to the course so far from higher education and the legal profession, magistrates and judiciary.
 Students will be able to attend the Worcester Courts to see potential crimes being prosecuted.
-In addition, students can choose to enrol on the Law Professional Programmes enrichment course which looks at legal careers and legal options in higher education.
+In addition, the Law Professional Programme enrichment looks at legal careers and legal options in higher education.

 The course supports access to higher education degree courses, such as Law itself, Law with Criminology or Law with Business.
 The qualification allows learners to gain the required understanding and skills to be able to consider employment within some aspects of the criminal justice system, eg. the National Probation Service, the Courts and Tribunals Service or the National Offender Management Service.

 Course Specifics / Entry Requirements